Klassen-Olga/memoraq-infra/README.md

 # memoraq-infra
-This repo contains infrastructure for memraq project.
+This repo contains infrastructure for memoraq project.
 The provisioning is implemented using Ansible for both provisioning the nodes on Hetzner cloud and bootstrapping the k8s cluster.

 # Architecture